elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

         1. **Create Document**: In RStudio, use `File > New File > Quarto Document`.
         2. **Edit YAML Header**: Add `title: "Your Title"` and `author: "Your Name"`.
         3. **Set Output**: Ensure the YAML includes `format: html`.
-        4. **Render**: Click the "Render" button to produce your HTML document.Here are some potential problems we can think of (you may have similar):
+        4. **Render**: Click the "Render" button to produce your HTML document.

 *Insert screenshots demonstrating each step for clarity.*

-        To do : *[Provide screenshots of the solution here]* or describe it

 ## 4.5 Writing Quarto Documents

 ### RStudio Visual Editor: Simplified Formatting

+*Insert screenshots of visual editor.*

 The RStudio Visual Editor offers a user-friendly approach to formatting Quarto documents, featuring a rich text interface similar to popular word processors.
 This guide will help you navigate the essential features of the Visual Editor to enhance your document creation process.